 1. Identify the Tasks to Be Analyzed

 In order for you to make a simple analysis for your business, identify as to what task you are analyzing.
 In a case study, refer to your data and understand the tasks.
 For instance, if you want to conduct a task analysis in your job training, you must know who, when, what, and why the training is held and the tasks needed to be accomplished.

 2. Break Down the Tasks

 For your analysis report, break down the main tasks into its subtasks for a specification.
 These should be brief and concise and must start with an action verb.
 It avoids the vagueness and generality of the task.
-Afterward, you can define the tasks one by one into its extent.
+Afterward, you can define the tasks one by one to its extent.
 It must include its own objectives and must cover the whole area of interest.

 3. Identify Steps in Subtasks

-Now that you have broken down your tasks into subtasks, identify and list steps for each subtask.
+Now that you have broken down your tasks into subtasks, identify, and list steps for each subtask.
 List the chronological order of steps of the subtasks.
 Use the Goldilocks approach: not too much but not too little.
 The right amount will let the subtask identification brief yet concise.
 Draw a layered task diagram and ensure that the task is completed.
 It must be represented accurately and completely.
 After confirming that the task has been done, resume to the next step.

 4. Proofread Your Task Analysis

-Proofread your overall document over and over again and point some errors if discovered.
+Proofread your overall sample analysis over and over again and point some errors if discovered.
 If you are not confident enough with it, you can assign a professional to proofread it for you.
 In that way, the consistency would be evaluated and be corrected.
 Remember to decide as to what level of detail you are going to dissect your subtasks so that the consistency would be constant.